mosip/documentation/docs/collab-esignet-setup-guide.md

     * To be able to use the wallet-based authentication mechanism on the portal, ensure you have the Inji app installed on your mobile device.
 For details on how to set up and use Inji, click [here](https://docs.mosip.io/1.2.0/collab-getting-started-guide/collab-inji-setup-guide).

     * Make sure to have the credential downloaded in your wallet.
-For details on how to download the credential, click [here](https://docs.mosip.io/1.2.0/collab-getting-started-guide/collab-inji-setup-guide).
+For details on how to download the credential, click [here](https://docs.mosip.io/1.2.0/collab-getting-started-guide/collab-inji-setup-guide) (Refer step 3 in the guide).

    * Also, ensure you have activated your credentials for online login.
 This step is crucial for wallet-based authentication to work smoothly.
 For a comprehensive guide on how to activate the VC for online login, refer [here](https://docs.mosip.io/1.2.0/modules/inji-user-guide#wallet-binding-flow) and navigate to the section titled `Wallet Binding Flow`.

    _Note_: Please use 111111 as the OTP, for any OTP-based feature in the Collab environment.

-## Step-by-Step Process
+### Step-by-Step Process

 To experience the various methods of login and authentication in the demo health services portal using e-Signet, follow the detailed instructions below: